Tabithadejong/Bikini-Proof/README.md

     ![Picture of the review page](documentation%20/review_page.png)

 * Our Services
   * The top of the page starts out with an explanation of the content of the page.
 This leaves no room for interpretation and will add to the clarity of the website.
-Also the woman lying on the beach is reference to the goal of our services.
+Also the woman lying on the beach is a reference to the goal of our services.
   * Then our offered services are displayed underneath eachother.
   * There is a plan catering for all different needs women might have
   * Under each plan there is a link which, when clicked upon, will direct to the sign up page where one can register for a free intake.